oskitone/scout/assembly_guide/docs/make-some-noise.md

 If only one side of the headphones is making noise, check to see that the headphone jack is pushed all the way in.

-Still working as expected?
+Not working as expected?
 Check the [PCB troubleshooting](pcb-troubleshooting.md) section.
 Otherwise, continue to the next step.